Lemminkäinen Group's Disclosure Policy

 Financial reporting units.
 The Group as a whole and Lemminkäinen's reportable business segments are the only units that externally report financial information and key figures.

 Financial reporting schedule.
-The financial statements bulletin and three quarterly interim reports are published according to a previously announced schedule.
+The financial statements bulletin, half year financial report and two interim reports are published according to a previously announced schedule.
 The schedule is published before the end of the previous financial year and is available on our website.

 Financial reporting.
-We give information on the financial performance, balance sheet and financial position, outlook, profitability trend and other similar matters primarily in the interim reports and financial statements bulletin.
-We also publish an Annual Report, which includes a review of our business operations and performance, the execution of our strategy, governance matters, as well as the annual financial information.
+We give information on the financial performance, balance sheet and financial position, outlook, profitability trend and other similar matters primarily in the financial statements bulletin, half year financial report and interim reports.
+We also publish an annual report, which includes an annual review, the Board of Directors' report, financial statements and the corporate governance statement.

 Guidance.
-In the financial statements bulletin, the Board of Directors' report and in the interim reports we provide general guidance on how demand and the market will develop in the near future, and give an assessment of the key factors and risks affecting future development.
+In the financial statements bulletin, Board of Directors' report, half year financial report and in the interim reports we provide general guidance on how demand and the market will develop in the near future, and give an assessment of the key factors and risks affecting future development.
 We also give an assessment of our net sales and profitability development for the current year.

 Profit warning.
 We issue a profit warning as soon as possible if we reasonably expect that the outlook changes from the previously released guidance or the Group's profitability or financial position improves or weakens more than can reasonably be expected and such deviation is likely to have a significant effect on the price of the Company's financial instruments.
 A profit warning is always issued as a stock exchange release.